Welcome to the Green Lake County Health Unit!

 Please call Green Lake County Health Department at 920-294-4070 or 800-664-3588 to schedule an appointment.
 Parents must accompany kids under age 18.
 No walk-ins please.

-GREEN LAKE Human Services Center, 571 County Road A (2nd Tuesday of each month)
+Clinic Locations: GREEN LAKE – Human Services Center, 571 County Road A (2nd Tuesday of each month)

 **Clinic dates are adjusted if they fall on legal or government holidays.